 What makes a wedding website work

 Think of your wedding website like your personal assistant.
 It doesn’t just sit there looking pretty; it keeps your guests informed, organized, and out of your texts.
-If you want a site that does its job, there are 5 things you should do, and another set of 5 you should avoid.
+If you want a site that does its job, there are 5 things you should do.

 We’ll go into more detail on how to achieve these results on your own website later.
 Just keep in mind that you don’t need to do any of this manually with AI tools like 10Web Wedding Website Builder.
 Your dream wedding website is definitely possible.